 Malcolm Bowie Prize

-The Malcolm Bowie Prize is awarded each year by the Society for French Studies for the best article published in the preceding year by an early-career researcher in the broader discipline of French Studies.
-Malcolm Bowie (1943–2007) was not only the most eminent and inspirational Anglophone scholar of French literature and theory of his generation, he was a towering figure in the field because of his tireless devotion to the scholarly community in the UK and beyond.
+Malcolm Bowie (1943–2007) was not only the most eminent and inspirational Anglophone scholar of French literature and theory of his generation, but a towering figure in the field because of his tireless devotion to the scholarly community in the UK and beyond.
 His service to the Society for French Studies is just one example: he was President of the Society from 1994 to 1996, as well as General Editor of its journal French Studies from 1980 to 1987.
 The Society felt that it was particularly appropriate to honour his memory by founding a prize for which only early-career researchers are eligible, since he was a remarkable mentor to countless younger scholars, nationally and internationally.

 We are very pleased to announce the winner of the Malcolm Bowie Prize.
-This year’s prize was judged by a panel composed of Nicholas Harrison (King’s College London, Panel Chair and SFS Vice-President), Diana Holmes (Leeds, SFS Vice-President), Shirley Jordan (Newcastle), Judith Miller (NYU), and Downing Thomas (Iowa).
+This year’s prize was judged by a panel composed of Nicholas Harrison (King’s College London, Panel Chair and SFS Vice-President), Diana Holmes (Leeds, SFS President), Shirley Jordan (Newcastle), Judith Miller (NYU), and Downing Thomas (Iowa).

 24 eligible entries were received, representing many different areas of French studies, and demonstrating in many different ways the breadth and vitality of the discipline.
 Each was read and evaluated by 2 judges in the first round, and on the basis of their rankings and comments a shortlist of 5 was compiled.
 Each shortlisted article was then read by the whole panel.